EAA B-17 at Lewis University Airport September 15, 2007

 Turning final.

-This beautiful TBM Avenger belongs to its Squadron 4's Commanding Officer, Tom Buck.
-He keeps it at the Joliet Airport, so I get to see it fly over my house often.
+Officer, Tom Buck.
+He keeps it at the Joliet Airport, so I get to see

 The TBM Avenger was the largest engine plane to fly off of aircraft carriers.